-In my more than 16 years of experience dealing with adult learners, I came to realize that the problems they face during the weeks and months of preparation for an external examination are very similar.
+In my more than 16 years of experience dealing with adult learners, I’ve come to realize that the problems adult learners face during the weeks and months of preparation for an external examination are very similar.

 It is possible that you or someone you care about is facing at least one of such learning difficulties.
 I have therefore taken it upon myself to make available to you some of the tried and tested approaches we adopted to overcome these learning challenges.

 I trust that they can work for you or for that child, brother, sister, cousin, friend or partner of yours too.

 Learning difficulty # 1.
 Can’t understand much when you’re being taught a particular subject.

 This is a common problem for many adults studying Mathematics or similar subjects.
 There are at least two things you need to do.